jku-win-se/dejavu/install.md

 ### Import the DejaVu plugins and Prepare workspace
 5. Import the tle.dejavu.eclipse plug-in into your eclipse workspace
-6. Select a JRE with JavaFX installed (Window->Preferences->InstalledJ JREs)
+6. Select a JRE including JavaFX (Window->Preferences->InstalledJ JREs)
+7. Start an Eclipse instance containing the DejaVu plug-in (Project -> Run Configuration -> Eclipse Application)
+8. Copy the _"TLEScenarios"_ project into the workspace and open the DejaVu view.
+9. The provided scenarios can be selected from the drop-down menu